Landed Cost: Landed Cost Formula & Calculators

 Net Landed Cost = Supplier Cost + (Duty charges) + (Shipment charges specific to this product/total units)

-So now you have a clearer idea about how much you spent and what Selling price you should fix to get desired profit margin.
+So now you have a clearer idea about how much you spent and what Selling price you should fix to get the desired profit margin.

 We hope this article was helpful and was able to clear your doubts about Total Landed cost.